24/7 Availability Call Today for a Free Consultation

 The crime of stalking is not just a one-time occurrence.
 Instead, it is defined as a reoccurring pattern of malevolent behavior which causes another individual to fear for their safety or experience immense duress.
 The majority of these stalking cases involve domestic violence or disputes between two people who are/were involved romantically or in a domestic manner.
 However, there are always various sides of the story.

-If you have been arrested for domestic stalking, Rhode Island domestic violence attorney, Thomas Thomasian, is committed to helping you get your life back on track.
+If you have been arrested for domestic stalking, Rhode Island domestic violence attorney Thomas Thomasian and his firm is committed to helping you get your life back on track.
 He possesses the extensive knowledge of the state legal system to help you navigate through the complexities of your case.

 When facing serious penalties associated with stalking, it’s best to have our experienced lawyer on your side.